2009–10 Oregon State Beavers men's basketball team

 The 2009–10 Oregon State Beavers men's basketball team represented Oregon State University in the 2009-10 college basketball season.
-Their head coach was Craig Robinson who was in his 2nd year.
-The team played their home games at Gill Coliseum in Corvallis, Oregon and are members of the Pacific-10 Conference.
+Their head coach was Craig Robinson, who was in his second year.
+The team played their home games at Gill Coliseum in Corvallis, Oregon and were members of the Pacific-10 Conference.
 They finished the season 14-18, 8-10 in Pac-10 play and lost in the quarterfinals of the 2010 Pacific-10 Conference men's basketball tournament.
-Despite a sub .500 record, the Beavers were invited to the 2010 College Basketball Invitational where they lost in the first round.
+Despite a sub .500 record, the Beavers were invited to the 2010 College Basketball Invitational, where they lost in the first round.